SheldonZhong/disco/README.md

 mkdir -p ~/disco/include/rocksdb
 cp ~/rocksdb/include/rocksdb/c.h ~/disco/include/rocksdb
 ```

+There is also a script `./scripts/setup_cloudlab` that does this all,
+assuming you have this repo cloned in `~/disco`.

 ## Run micro-benchmark
 We are still working on how to share our dataset files so people can access it anonymously.